The Price of Love (Meow!) | Wealthsimple

 Eating

-An average 10-pound cat requires around 300 calories a day, which is something on the order of 65 grams of dry food or a 5.5-oz. can of wet food.
-A 15-lb. bag of kibble costs around $20, and it’ll last 15 weeks (for a total of around $75 for a year’s supply).
+An average 10-pound cat requires around 300 calories a day, which is something on the order of 65 grams of dry food or a 155 gram can of wet food.
+A 15-lb. bag of kibble costs around £20, and it’ll last 15 weeks (for a total of around £75 for a year’s supply).
 The wet food, which vets recommend over dry, costs more.
-Right now you can get 40 cans for $30 on Amazon, which would net $277 by year’s end.
+Right now you can get 40 cans for £30 on Amazon, which would net £277 by year’s end.
 Popular new freeze-dried cat foods cost even more.
-Primal Nuggets of hormone-free chicken, for instance, are $36 per 14-oz. bag, which could cost over $1,843 annually.
-All of these estimates ultimately depend on the cat’s age (kittens eat a lot), breed, activity level, and size, so consult your vet for personalized diet plans for your cat.
+Primal Nuggets of hormone-free chicken, for instance, are £72 for one 14-oz. bag, which could cost over £1,843 annually.
+All of these estimates ultimately depend on the cat’s age (kittens eat a lot), breed, activity level, and size, so consult your vet for personalised diet plans for your cat.

 Going to the Bathroom in a Small Box

-A heavy 25-lb. box of Fresh Step litter (with Febreze — you’re gonna need it) is currently only $16 on Chewy, and it’ll last a while if you scoop regularly and top it off weekly.
-Anecdotal evidence suggests a 25-lb. box will last two months.
+A heavy 20-litre box of cat litter (with Febreze — you’re gonna need it) is currently only £10 on Petplanet, and it’ll last a while if you scoop regularly and top it off weekly.
+Anecdotal evidence suggests a 20-litre box will last two months.

 Providing a Quality Kitty Cocktail Hour

 A cup of...
-Cat Crack (yep, real name) goes for $13.
+Cat Crack (yep, real name) goes for approximately £10.
 Just a tiny sprinkle will make your cat lose his mind and then promptly pass out.
 Which is a great dinner party trick.
 In our experience, a container lasts several months.

 Treats and Toys!!

-Cats need stimulation and exercise, provided by you ($10 cat wand, $6 Jackson Galaxy satellite toys, $8 catnip mice, $7 laser pointer, $16 cat tunnel, zero-dollar Amazon boxes).
-And then they’ll want treats, provided by you (like these for around $4.60 per bag, purchased monthly).
+Cats need stimulation and exercise, provided by you (£10 cat wand, £8 catnip mice, £7 laser pointer, £16 cat tunnel, zero-dollar Amazon boxes).
+And then they’ll want treats, provided by you (like these for around £15 a box, purchased monthly).

 Cleanup Crew